ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 ## Install

-If you use a Unix-like system such as macOS or Linux open your terminal and run:
+If you use a Unix-like system such as macOS or Linux, open your terminal and run:

 ```xml
 curl https://cdn.wedeploy.com/cli/latest/wedeploy.sh -sL | bash